ContinualCausality/continualcausality.github.io/_pages/cfp.md

 # Call for Participation

-> Submission deadline: 24th November 2022, Anywhere On Earth (AoE)</s>.
+> Submission deadline: 24th November 2023, Anywhere On Earth (AoE).
 Submission will be handled through OpenReview

-> Notifications: 11th December 2022
+> Notifications: 11th December 2023

-> Bridge: 20-21st February 2023
+> Bridge: 20-21st February 2024

 The fields of **causality** and **continual learning** research complementary aspects of human cognition and are